Ahmed Jahouh: Mumbai City

 On 22 October 2020, Mumbai City announced that they had signed Jahouh on a two-year deal.

 On 21 November, Jahouh made his debut for the club in the Indian Super League against NorthEast United, in a narrow 1–0 defeat.
 It was a debut to forget as was sent off with a straight red, a couple of minutes before halftime for his studs-up challenge on Khassa Camara.

 He won the Indian Super League Winners Shield and the Indian Super League title in his first season with the club, completing a domestic double.

 Jahouh made his first appearance of the 2021–22 Indian Super League season, on 22 November 2021, against Goa, which ended in a resounding 3–0 win.
 Five days later, he scored his first goal for the club, against Hyderabad, in a 3–1 defeat.
 He opened the scoring with a thumping right-footed finish after the Hyderabad players failed to clear their lines inside the penalty area.

 On 11 February, Jahouh signed a one-year contract extension, keeping him at the club until the end of the 2022–23 season.
 He registered three goals along with seven assists in 15 league appearances, as the Islanders finished on fifth place and failed to qualify for the playoffs.

 He was later included in the club's 2022 AFC Champions League squad.
 He started in the club's AFC Champions League debut match, on 8 April, against Al Shabab which ended in a 3–0 defeat.
-Three days later, he was part of a historic 2–1 win against Al-Quwa Al-Jawiya, as Mumbai City became the first Indian club to win a AFC Champions League game.
+Three days later, he was part of a historic 2–1 win against Al-Quwa Al-Jawiya, as Mumbai City became the first Indian club to win an AFC Champions League game.
 He provided the assist for the winning goal scored by Rahul Bheke.